 Heritage NSW works to help and support Aboriginal communities to undertake, on-ground works for conserving Aboriginal cultural heritage.

 Physical evidence of Aboriginal occupation and history can be seen across the NSW landscape in many diverse natural forms such as rock art and stone tools.
 Aboriginal culture is connected to Country, including waterways, animals and plants.
 These elements of the landscape are associated with Dreaming stories and cultural learning.

 On-ground conservation works are intended to repair deterioration caused by ageing, weathering or other natural processes, and damage caused by vandalism or inappropriate land uses.
-To report harm to Aboriginal items or sites Environment Line 131 555
+To report alleged harm to Aboriginal items or sites, call the Environment Line on 131 555.

 Aboriginal sites in NSW range from but are not limited to:

 - rock art and engravings

 - rock shelters

 - stone and ochre quarries